JishinMaster/simd_utils/README.md

 Supported targets are :
 - SSE (SSE4.X mostly)
 - AVX (AVX and AVX2)
-- AVX512 (experimental, most of float32 functions)
+- AVX512
 - ARM Neon (through sse2neon plus some optimized functions).
 - RISC-V Vector extension 1.0 (experimental)
-- PowerPC Alitivec (experimental)
+- PowerPC Alitivec (no double precision suppport)

 128 bit functions (SSE, NEON, ALTIVEC) are name function128type, such as asin128f, which computes the arcsinus function on an float32 array.
 Float64 functions have the "d" suffix.
 256 bit functions (AVX/AVX2) have 256 instead of 128 in their name, such as asin256f.